Service

 What is a Young Carer Assessment?

-The assessment ensures your voice is heard, especially when decisions are made that affect you.
+This ensures your voice is heard, especially when decisions are made that affect you.
 It helps identify the help you need and creates a plan to get support from the right people.

 A young carer assessment looks at your situation and your role as a carer.
 It includes: